Review: An Enchantment of Ravens by Margaret Rogerson

 The entire court of immortal faeries is distraught when beloved and beautiful Lady Gleamdren is kidnapped by a fearsome dragon-witch.
 Two of her most devoted admirers race to her rescue, and the Bard Eanrin is determined to be first to reach his ladylove.
 On his journey he encounters a human girl locked in a spell of sleep and finds he cannot simply leave the unlucky mortal to her fate.

 Eanrin wakes Starflower from her sleep, intent upon sending her on her way, but the maiden knows little of the treacherous Wood.
-As she accompanies Eanrin on his … Continue reading
+As she accompanies Eanrin on his quest, … Continue reading

 Review: The Immortal Rules by Julie Kagawa